Europa League Match Preview: Ajax v Union Berlin - Football Oranje

 Ajax have had a hectic season and that resulted in the sacking of head coach Alfred Schreuder last month.
 John Heitinga has come in and they have recorded four straight victories to lift the mood in Amsterdam.

-On Thursday, Ajax faces a tough test in the first leg of their Europa League last 16 tie as Bundesliga surprise package Union Berlin visit Amsterdam.
+On Thursday, Ajax faces a tough test in the first leg of their Europa League playoff tie as Bundesliga surprise package Union Berlin visits Amsterdam.

-Coached by Urs Fischer, Union Berlin are currently second in the Bundesliga and only a point behind Bayern Munich.
-They have not lost a game since November and are on a six game winning streak.
+Coached by Urs Fischer, Union Berlin is currently second in the Bundesliga and only a point behind Bayern Munich.
+They have not lost a game since November and are on a six-game winning streak.

-Ajax qualified for the Europa League after dropping out of the Champions League,in a group that contained Napoli and Liverpool.
-Union Berlin recovered from two defeats to get through their Europa League group that also contained Malmo, Sporting Braga and Union Saint-Gilloise
+Ajax qualified for the Europa League after dropping out of the Champions League, in a group that contained Napoli and Liverpool.
+Union Berlin recovered from two defeats to get through their Europa League group that also contained Malmo, Sporting Braga, and Union Saint-Gilloise

 Team News